South Carolina vs. Mississippi State Predictions, College Basketball BetMGM Promo Codes, & Picks - January 6

 - Computer Predicted Total: 138.7

-South Carolina's record against the spread so far this season is 8-3-0, and Mississippi State's is 6-5-0.
-The Gamecocks have a 4-7-0 record hitting the over, while games involving the Bulldogs have a record of 5-6-0 when it comes to hitting the over.
-Over the last 10 contests, South Carolina has a 7-3 record against the spread while going 9-1 overall.
+South Carolina has gone 8-3-0 against the spread, while Mississippi State's ATS record this season is 6-5-0.
+The Gamecocks are 4-7-0 and the Bulldogs are 5-6-0 in terms of going over the point total.
+In the last 10 contests, South Carolina has a 7-3 record against the spread while going 9-1 overall.
 Mississippi State has gone 5-5 against the spread and 8-2 overall in its last 10 matches.

 Bet on this or any college basketball matchup at BetMGM